Toyota Avanza: FAW Senya M80/S80

 In China, Daihatsu together with First Automotive Works (FAW) launched the first-generation Xenia as the FAW Senya M80 (一汽森雅M80 (Yīqì Sēnyǎ M80)) on 21 June 2007.
 The Senya M80 was originally simply called the FAW Senya, but later developed a whole range of products based on the Senya platform and was soon renamed to Senya M80.
 The crossover-styled version called the Senya S80 was introduced later.
 Production in China was carried out at FAW Jilin Auto until 2010.

 The Senya S80 was revealed during the 2010 Beijing Auto Show.
 Starting from the M80 and S80 of the Senya series, FAW Jilin started the Chinese brand Senia (森雅), which later became a brand focusing on crossovers.
 A later facelift changed the front and rear ends of the Senya S80 which departs it from the Daihatsu-derived designs.

 FAW sold 223,461 units during its production until the Senya M80/S80 was discontinued in 2016.

-A rebadged Senya S80 was also sold in North Korea by Pyeonghwa Motors as the Ppeokkuggi 1059 since 2013.
+A rebadged Senya S80 was also sold in North Korea by Pyeonghwa Motors as the Ppeokkugi 1509 since 2013.